Abarna28/final_reporting_project/README.md

 - not_null tests for critical fields
 - unique test on order_id
 - relationships tests for listing_id and outlet_id
 - freshness tests for weather data
+- Weather freshness test
+- Additional manual SQL validation for row counts, duplicate checks, nulls, and source inconsistencies
+- A complete Data Quality Summary PDF is provided with the submission.

 ELT Approach
 This project uses ELT: